yusa-ai/topdownshooter/README.md

 # Top-Down Shooter

-This is a slightly modified version of the second coding project of the Udemy course found here: [Lua Programming and Game Development with LÖVE ](https://www.udemy.com/course/lua-love/ "Lua Programming and Game Development with LÖVE ")
+This is my own code for the second project of the Lua/LOVE2D Udemy course found here: [Lua Programming and Game Development with LÖVE ](https://www.udemy.com/course/lua-love/ "Lua Programming and Game Development with LÖVE ")

-Changes & improvements:

- - The point where the player and a zombie collide is calculated  (L1/2 + L2/2)